background image

 about therapy

-At certain times in life it can feel more of a struggle than usual to cope on your own with the stresses and demands that you are facing.
-Feeling unhappy and dissatisfied with a job or relationship or coping with a crisis such as a redundancy, relationship break-up, divorce or bereavement can feel overwhelming.
+At certain times in life it can feel more of a struggle than usual to cope on your own with the stresses and pressures that you are facing.
+Feeling unhappy and dissatisfied with a job or relationship or coping with a crisis such as a bereavement, redundancy, relationship break-up or divorce can feel overwhelming.
 You may find yourself experiencing more stress, insomnia, tension, exhaustion, anxiety or depression than usual or may just be struggling to cope with the demands of every day life.

 Sometimes people feel uncomfortable about asking for psychological help and support because they feel their problems are not serious enough to warrant this.
 People often feel that they they should be able to pull themselves together, adopt a stiff upper lip.
 Struggling on alone is not always the most helpful option and seeking therapy can be seen as a positive investment in the rest of your life.